 Integrity Management & Digital Solutions.

 Our IMDS segment provides asset integrity management, corrosion management, inspection and nondestructive testing services, principally to customers in the oil and gas, power generation and petrochemical industries.
 We perform these services on both onshore and offshore facilities, both topside and subsea.
 We also provide software, digital and connectivity solutions for the energy industry.
+Our IMDS operating results increased for the three- and six-month periods ended June 30, 2025, on relatively flat revenue as compared to the corresponding periods of the prior year.

-Aerospace and Defense Technologies
+Aerospace and Defense Technologies.

-Revenue and operating income (loss) information for our ADTech segment are as follows:
+Revenue, gross margin and operating income (loss) information for our ADTech segment are as follows:

 Unallocated Expenses